 The School of Pharmacy Student Council is the official representative body of the students enrolled in the School of Pharmacy.
 It is composed of the presidents of each professional year class and nine representatives elected from the student body.
-For more information, please contact Prof. Miriam L. González (mlgonzalez@rcm.upr. edu) at (787) 758-2525, ext.
+For more information, please contact Prof. Myriam L. González (myriam.gonzalez1@ upr.edu) at (787) 758-2525, ext.
 5407.